gitmachtl/scripts/cardano/testnet/README.md

 ### Generate the special formatted and signed JSON File for the GitHub PullRequest

-How does it work: The TokenRegistryServer (currently maintained by the CardanoFoundation) is fed via a special GitHub Repository https://github.com/cardano-foundation/cardano-token-registry .
+How does it work: The **Mainnet** TokenRegistryServer (currently maintained by the CardanoFoundation) is fed via a special GitHub Repository https://github.com/cardano-foundation/cardano-token-registry .
+> The TokenRegistryServer for the Public-Testnet is: https://github.com/input-output-hk/metadata-registry-testnet

 The script 12a provides you with a method that is using the **cardano-metadata-submitter** binary from IOHK to form and sign the needed JSON file for the registration of your Metadata on this GitHub Repo.
 You can find the binary here (https://github.com/input-output-hk/cardano-metadata-submitter) or you can simply use the one that is provided within these scripts.
 After you have created that special JSON file, you can then browse to GitHub and clone the cardano-token-registry Repo into your own repo.
 After that, upload the special JSON file into the 'mappings' folder and generate a PullRequest to merge it back with the Master-Branch of the CardanoFoundation Repo.

 So lets say we wanna create the Metadata registration JSON for our **SUPERTOKEN** under the policy **mypolicy** we minted before using the 'assets' directory.